 - All foreign money transfer for “inheritance” (someone died) are fake.

 - Do not pay or transfer any money/fees to a stranger who sent you an email.

 - Never give out personal information over the telephone or email, to a stranger who approach or email you.

-- Do not believe in deals that is too good to be true, including investment, ridiculous pricing with “no strings” attached, one-price-get-all, etc. Find out the details of the deal, get second opinion from someone reliable, check out the web for similar scams. hotscams.com always advocate that there is no such thing as free lunch!
+- Do not believe in deals that is too good to be true, including investment, ridiculous pricing with “no strings” attached, one-price-get-all, etc. Find out the details of the deal, get second opinion from someone reliable, check out the web for similar scams.
+There is no free lunch!

 - Check the small print of any document before you sign.

 - Check the background of the company before you engage in any business.
 Is it a reputable, registered business?

 - Do NOT rush to sign any contract or agreement when the other party uses tactics like “last chance”, “once in a lifetime deal”, “last one left”, “offer ending today”, etc.

 - In a Love Scam, your lover (overseas, never met) is a scammer if he/she starts asking you for money due to an “emergency”, birthday, etc. Well, this may not always be the case, but this is most of the case so far.
 Just tell your sweetie “I am sorry dear, I don’t have any money to give you.”

 If still in doubt, what should you do?

 JUST WALK AWAY and/or DELETE THAT MAIL.